-Professor Glennie was appointed a personal chair in 1999 and became Head of the Cancer Sciences Unit in 2005.
+Professor Glennie was appointed a personal chair in 1999 and was Head of the Cancer Sciences Unit from 2005 to 2015.
 Having graduated from the University of Southampton in 1977, he embarked on a PhD with Profs Freda and George Stevenson investigating the therapeutic application of antibodies to the treatment of cancer.
 In 1980 he moved to Cambridge to work with Prof Arnold Feinstein on the structure and function of pentameric IgM, before returning to Southampton to take up a ‘New Blood’ lectureship in cancer immunotherapy.

 Throughout his career Professor Glennie has focused on understanding and improving how antibodies can be used therapeutically.
 He was one of the first to undertake antibody engineering and to show that structural changes, such as reducing antibody valency, could have profound benefits on therapeutic efficacy.
 Prof Glennie now leads a team of clinical and non-clinical scientists and students investigating many aspects of antibody immunotherapy.
 Understanding antibody biology, including target specificity, effector function, half-life, and agonistic activity in cell signalling, has proved critical in developing clinical reagents.
 Prof Glennie and colleagues (Profs Cragg, Johnson, Al-Shamkhani and Drs Beers, Davies and White) are particularly focused on the role of Fc receptors (FcR), myeloid cells and tumour environment and how these can be modulated to promote antibody activity.
 They are also investigating the therapeutic potential of immune stimulating antibodies, which stimulate the body’s anti-cancer immunity to provide long-lasting protection against the disease.
 These reagents are being developed both in preclinical models and in the clinic in Southampton.